JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ![Figure 48](./screenshots/screenshots-week11/task4/20.png)
 <figcaption><b>Figure 48</b>–Successfully accessing <code>https://www.group06.com</code> after trusting the custom Root CA, displaying the HTTPS webpage content served by the Apache container.</figcaption>

+---

+Conclusions

+In this task, we successfully deployed the server certificate on an Apache web server and enabled HTTPS communication.
+We configured hostname resolution, prepared the Apache HTTPS virtual host, enabled SSL, and demonstrated the trust relationship by importing the custom Root CA into the browser.
+After establishing trust, the HTTPS website could be accessed securely without warnings.